Now we are in the second half of the year, it seems the next round of cycling conferences are all big ‘international’ events being held overseas.

 The most recent of these events was the 2017 International Cycling Conference, which was held this week in Mannheim, Germany.

-International Cycling Conference 2017
+What happened at the International Cycling Conference 2017?

 This is an annual 3-day event that brings together international researchers, planners, policy makers and practitioners working in cycling theory and practice.

 This year, the Conference was focused on 10 central themes: